NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations

-The steady states, $\bar{x}$, are determined by a \emph{continuous} function of $u$.
+For $\tanh$ activation, the steady states, $\bar{x}$, are determined by a \emph{continuous} function of $u$.
 This means that a small change in $u$ cannot result in a very different $\bar{x}$.
-For $\tanh$ activation, $\bar{x}$ depends linearly on $u$, therefore the block needs to be unrolled for a finite number of iterations, $K$, for the mapping to be non-linear.
-That is not the case for ReLU, which can be unrolled indefinitely and still provide a piece-wise affine mapping.
+In particular, $\bar{x}$ depends linearly on $u$, therefore the block needs to be unrolled for a finite number of iterations, $K$, for the mapping to be non-linear.
+That is not the case for ReLU, which can be unrolled indefinitely and still provide a piece-wise affine mapping which is locally Lipschitz.

 In Theorem \ref{th:BIBO1}, the Input-Output (IO) gain function, $\gamma(\cdot)$, describes the effect of norm-bounded input perturbations on the network trajectory.
 This gain provides insight as to the level of robust invariance of the classification regions to changes in the input data with respect to the training set.
 In particular, as the gain is decreased, the perturbed solution will be \emph{closer} to the solution obtained from the training set.
 This can lead to increased robustness and generalization with respect to a network that does not statisfy Condition~\ref{assum:simple_jac}.
 Note that the IO gain, $\gamma(\cdot)$, is linear, and hence the block IO map is \emph{Lipschitz} even for an \emph{infinite} unroll length.
 The IO gain depends directly on the norm of the state transfer Jacobian, in Eq. (\ref{eq:2norm}), as indicated by the term $\bar{\rho}$ in Theorem \ref{th:BIBO1}.\footnote{see supplementary material for additional details and all proofs, where the untied case is also covered.}